 Bachelor of Science in Business with Concentrations in:

 - Entrepreneurial Management

-- Finance
+- Tourism

-- International Business
+- International Business & Finance

 - Marketing

 - · Minor in Human Resources Management

 - · Minor in International Business

 DEGREE PROGRAMS

 BACHELOR OF SCIENCE IN BUSINESS CONCENTRATION IN ENTREPRENEURIAL MANAGEMENT

 This Concentration deals with the challenges of leading organizations and working with people in a constantly changing economic environment.
 The Entrepreneurial Management program prepares you for a wide variety of positions in business or consulting.
 One of the most common career paths is to begin as a management trainee, the first step towards becoming a general manager or executive.
 Students can also prepare for a career in human resource management working in areas such as training and development recruiting and staffing.
-Finally, management courses will advance your own personal leadership and negotiation stars.
+Finally, management courses will advance your own personal leadership and negotiation skills.

 Degree Requirements

 In order to receive the BS degree, the student must have fulfilled all the GER and major requirements and have completed at least 121 US credit hours with an overall G.P.A of 2.0 or better.
 All business students take a Research Methods course followed by a Business Strategy I and Business Strategy II (capstone, final project) course.
-According to NEASC Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
+According to NECHE Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
 As a consequence, all candidates for an ACT degree must have been in residence at the College for at least during the last two semesters of full time instruction, assuming availability and equivalency of transferable courses.

 Open University degree structure: The program in Business-Entrepreneurial Management is currently validated by Open University: under this scheme, 24 are out of the 40 courses required for a Bachelor's degree are validated by Open University.
 Students must necessarily take the fourth year courses at ACT.
 Successful students will receive a Bachelor's degree from Open University in addition to the ACT degree for a single course of studies by meeting the following common set of requirements (in addition to meeting General Education Requirements)-courses highlighted in bold are validated by Open University.

 Major Requirements

 a.
 Business Requirements

 Accounting 101Accounting 102

-• Business Administration 240
+Business Administration 241

-Economics 101 Economics 102
+Economics 101\ Economics 102 Finance 201

-• Finance 201

-Management 101

-• Management 201
+Management 101Management 201

-• Management 312
+Management 312Management 322

-Management 322Management 323
+• Management 323

 • Marketing 101

-Marketing 301
+• Marketing 301

 Financial Accounting (OU)

 Managerial Accounting (OU)

 International Business Law (OU)

 Introductory Macroeconomics (OU)

 Introductory Microeconomics (OU)

 Financial Management (OU)

 Introduction to Management (OU)

 Organizational Behavior (OU)

 Operations Management (OU)

-Business Strategy I (OU) Business Strategy II (OU)
+Business Strategy I (OU)

+Business Strategy II (OU)

 Introduction to Marketing (OU)

 Entrepreneurial and Corporate Marketing Strategy (OU)

 b.
 Entrepreneurial Management Concentration Requirements

 • Finance 202

-• Management 210

-Management 218
+Management 210Management 219

 • Management 240

-Management 330

-• Management 340
+• Management 330

-Marketing 330
+Management 341Marketing 330

 Entrepreneurial and Corporate Finance (OU)

-Human Resources Management for Growth (OU)

-International Business (OU)
+Human Resources Management for Growth (OU) Entrepreneurial International Business (OU)

 Creative Thinking

 Entrepreneurship and Innovation (OU)

 Business in Greece and the E.U.
 (OU)

 Consumer Behavior (OU)

 c.
 Other Degree Requirements

-• Mathematics 101
+• Mathematics 101\

-• Mathematics 115
+• Mathematics 115\

-• Statistics 205
+Statistics 205\

-• Computer Science 101
+• Computer Science 101\

-Computer Science 151
+Computer Science 151\

 • Computer Science 201

 • Research 299

 Elements of Finite Mathematics

 Calculus (OU)

 Introductory Statistics (OU)

 Introduction to Computing

 Quantitative Computing (OU)

 Business Computing (OU)

 Business Research Methods (OU)

 d.
 Business Electives

 One Business Elective from among: